phax/phoss-smp/docker/README.md

 ## Release Binary, SQL backend

+Use an existing binary release, with the SQL backend.

-To build the SMP image with XML backend use the following command:
+To build the SMP image with SQL backend use the following command:

 ```
 docker build -t phoss-smp-release-binary-sql -f Dockerfile-release-binary-sql .